 Students who receive a scholarship funded by Northwest College must comply with guidelines found in the Northwest College Student Handbook.
-Students must sign and return one copy of their Financial Aid Award Letter to the Financial Planning Office.
-For information on aid programs, application forms, or other financial planning issues, please contact the Financial Planning Office: Northwest College, PO Box 579, Kirkland, WA 98083, (206) 889-5210.
+Students must be enrolled full-time to receive Northwest College Scholarships and Grants.
+Students must sign and return one copy of their Financial Aid Award Letter to the Financial Aid Office.

-PROGRAM ELIGIBILITY REQUIREMENTS Early Decision Scholarship Awarded to first-time freshmen each Fall who apply by November 15, and send in confirmation deposits by December 31 if accepted for admission; \$100 for first fall and \$100 for the next spring semester.
+Early Decision Scholarship Awarded to first-time freshmen each fall whose application files are complete by November 15, and send in confirmation deposits by December 31 if accepted for admission; \$100 for first fall and \$100 for the next spring semester.